enphnt/blog-old/src/pages/git-worktree/index.md

 # Build and start, and test using the new feature branch for comparison
 ```

 I find that I typically spend most of my time comparing (step 6).
 However, sometimes urgent issues or 'hot-fixes' are sent my way.
-In those cases, I use git worktree for both the feature branch under test as well as the "previous-behavour" branch.
+In those cases, I use git worktree for both the feature branch under test as well as the "previous-behaviour" branch.
 This is great because it allows me to context switch with less frustration, no stashing, temp commits, aborting merge conflicts, etc.

 Developers also can use `git worktree` for quick reacting to production issues or other urgent matters requiring a hot-fix.
 This workflow illustrates how that is accomplished:
 ```